frictionlessdata/frictionless-py/docs/guides/describing-data.md

 Frictionless always tries to be as explicit as possible.
 We didn't provide any metadata except for `path` so we got the expected result.
 But now, we'd like to `infer` additional metadata:

 > Note that we use the `stats` argument for the `resource.infer` function.
-We can ask for stats using CLI with `$ frictionless describe data/table.csv --stats`
+We can ask for stats using CLI with `frictionless describe data/table.csv --stats`

 ```python title="Python"